dwweiss/whiteboxes/README.md

         data        Conversion of data, operations on data frames electric    Electric fields
-        flow        Solutions to velocity and pressure distribution heat        Solutions to heat transfer
-        magnetic    Magnetic fields
+        flow        Solutions to velocity and pressure distribution heat        Heat transfer by conduction, convection and radiation magnetic    Magnetic fields
         mass        Mass transfer (diffusion)
         matter      Properties of solids, liquids and gases